MyBitFoundation/MyBit-Network.tech/README.md

 ```

 ## [Contracts](contracts)
+:no_entry_sign: The SDK contracts can be upgradeable and thus before using variables and permissions must be set in the Database, Contract Manager, Platform Funds, Operator and approval for the ERC20Burner before use
-The contracts in the SDK abstract storage into a non-upgradeable Database.
+Contracts in the SDK abstract storage into a non-upgradeable Database.
 All users of the platform must agree to the current state, and signal whether they wish to accept future upgrades by default.
-To run key functionality on the platform users must burn MYB tokens, using the [erc20 burner](contracts/access/ERC20Burner.sol)
+To run key functionality on the platform users must burn MYB tokens, using the [erc20 burner](contracts/access/ERC20Burner.sol).

 ### [Database](contracts/database)
 Contracts in the SDK store all long-term data in a non-upgradeable database contract.
 This allows for contracts to be upgraded without losing valuable data.
 The Database stores all data in a simple key:value manner.
 The key is always of bytes32 type, as they are the keccak256 hash of the variableName, ID, address etc: